min2ha/ukwa-site/content/target/48815/index.en.md

   "subject": "Brexit"
 }

-# Ministry of Justice: Legal services at forefront of Global Britain

 Lord Chancellor Elizabeth Truss declared in a speech that a bold and bright future awaits the UK’s world-leading legal services as we prepare to leave the EU.
 She emphasises importance of cooperation in civil justice post Brexit